brorb/710-wiki/Content/Concepts/Station Timer.md

 ---
 ### Purpose:

-The timer's sole purpose is to count down to July 10th annually,
+The timer's sole purpose is to count down to July 10th annually.

 ### When the timer started:

 In 2025, the Station Timer screen (as seen above) started broadcasting on the "ES-ETA" livestream from June 7th, 2025.
 However, it has been featured as far back as the "[[30]]" video.